Work with YWAHS

 QUALIFICATIONS AND ELIGIBILITY REQUIREMENTS

-nursing or criminal justice system. - A minimum Bachelor level qualification in Social Work or recent employment in the family violence sector or
+- A minimum Bachelor level qualification in Social Work or recent employment in the family violence sector or equivalency

-equivalency met through the 7 Equivalency Principles in line with the minimum mandatory qualification requirements.
+met through the 7 Equivalency Principles in line with the minimum mandatory qualification requirements. - Please see https://www.vic.gov.au/mandatory-minimum-qualifications-specialist-family-violence-practitioners for further information.

 Like to know more?
-Please email jobs@ywahs.org.au using the subject line: Case Manager
+Please email jobs@ywahs.org.au using the subject line: Aboriginal Team Leader – Orange Door.

 All applicants must attach a Resume and Cover Letter addressing the Key Selection Criteria (please refer to the Position Description).
 Please note, incomplete applications may not be considered.